johnbartholomew/2048-cpp/Readme.md

 Like any project, this one has an effectively infinite to-do list.
 Starting with the most interesting:

 * Better board scoring heuristics (*many* possibilities here!)
-* Run the search in a background thread
 * Iterative Deepening Depth First Search (with caching)
 * Retaining cache state between moves during autoplay
 * Game over message